toriw22/Minion_Bounce/README.md

    * The game restarts whenever the player wins or loses.

    * When the game begins again, the player will see a new random number.
-Also, all the crystals will have four new hidden values.
+Also, all the minions will have four new hidden values.
 Of course, the user's score (and score counter) will reset to zero.

    * The app also shows the number of games the player wins and loses.
 To that end, do not refresh the page as a means to restart the game.